Jooyeshgar/FreeAmir/FiscalYearExportImport.md

 ## Error Handling

-- If required options (`--name`, `--start-date`, `--end-date`) are missing, an error is shown.
+- If the required `--name` option is missing, an error is shown.
-- Invalid date formats or ranges result in specific error messages.
+- If the `fiscal_year` argument is not a positive integer, an error is shown.
 - If the import file is not found at the specified path, an error is displayed.
 - If the JSON file is invalid or cannot be decoded, an error message is shown.
 - Any exceptions during the `FiscalYearService::importData` process (e.g., database errors, validation issues within the service) will result in an error message being displayed, and details are logged to `storage/logs/laravel.log`.